LEEP Treatment in Wellesley, MA

 After local anesthesia is administered, the thin wire loop is inserted into the vagina and to the cervix.
 Electrical current is applied to the loop and the loop acts as a scalpel to remove the abnormal tissue.
 The tissue is then evaluated to make or confirm a diagnosis.
 Other procedures can be used to remove the abnormal cells and include:

 - Cone Biopsy

 However, the actual procedure used depends upon how much tissue needs to be removed and where the cells are located on the cervix.
-Recovery time usual takes several weeks.
-Like all procedures LEEP does have some risks so it is important to understand them before having the procedure.
+Recovery time usually takes several weeks.
+Like all procedures, LEEP does have some risks so it is important to understand them before having the procedure.

 For more information about LEEP and to discover whether or not LEEP is right for you, call our office at (781) 263-0033 and schedule an appointment today!